This post has been updated to include the latest rates and information as at 1 May 2018.

 |Service type||Maximum hourly fee cap|

-5. All of these rates will be adjusted for CPI so when 1 July 2018 rolls around they will be slightly higher.
+5. All of these rates will be adjusted for CPI so when 1 July rolls around each year they will be slightly higher.

 6. You need to be performing an ‘activity’ to be eligible for the Childcare Subsidy, this can include paid work, self employed work, unpaid work in a family business, looking for work, volunteering or studying.
 (I haven’t found any mention of unpaid maternity leave which is currently eligible for 12 months of Childcare Rebate.)